betterwithdata/dnikit/README.md

 DeepView is a powerful Python toolkit designed for comprehensive introspection and analysis of machine learning models and datasets.
 It provides a rich set of tools for understanding, visualizing, and debugging deep learning models and their training data.

+> **Note**: This project is a fork of [Apple's DNIKit](https://github.com/apple/dnikit) (Data and Network Introspection Kit) under the Apache 2.0 License.
+While maintaining the core functionality, we've made significant modifications and improvements to better suit our specific needs.

 ## 🌟 Key Features

 ### Model Analysis